yuuuuukih/news_timeline/README.md

     - `preprocess/`: Scripts for preprocessing the dataset.
     - `keyword_groups/`: Scripts for grouping keywords.
     - `timeline/`: Scripts for creating the timeline.
-    - `split/`: Scripts for spliting the timeline into train, dev, and test.
+    - `split/`: Scripts for spliting the timeline into train, val, and test.
     - `type/`: Scripts for original type.
     - `utils/`: Scripts for useful function (e.g., decorator).
 - `others/`: Contains not important scripts.